 Sources of renewable energy can be on-site or from a utility provider.
-At JIBC there is opportunity for the addition of Photovoltaic (PV) solar panels on the roof of the New Westminster campus building to generate electricity on site.
+At JIBC, there is an opportunity to add photovoltaic (PV) solar panels on the roof of the New Westminster Campus building to generate electricity on site.

 10. ADAPTATION TO CLIMATE CHANGE